 III.
 Suffering for righteousness (19-25)

-John 8:32 – The truth will set you free.
+John 8:32 – Then you will know the truth, and the truth will set you free.

 1. We are to submit for the Lord’s sake.
 Submitting is beneficial for us since if we submit to the government we will avoid punishment and live a stable and secure life.
 Yet this is not the reason we are commanded to submit.
 We are to submit because for God’s sake.
 When we submit to the government, we are being a model citizen, a good testimony.
 Our obedience reflects back on God and brings Him glory.
 Imagine what would have happened if the early New Testament church refused to obey governments.
 The world governments were already afraid of and suspicious toward believers.
 If believers refused to obey the governments they would have been labeled as dangerous revolutionaries (like the zealots in Israel or the North Ireland terrorist groups).
 The church would seemingly never have been accepted into society.
 It would have been endlessly persecuted.
 Beyond that, people would be afraid to become Christians since Christians would have been viewed as very extreme.
 Now when the Chinese authorities call believers in to question them at police stations we can truthfully say that we desire to be good citizens and in fact are commanded to by God.
 The government truly does have nothing to fear from us.